-Retired Air Force Gen. Kevin P. "Chili" Chilton, the Explorer Chair for the Mitchell Institute's Spacepower Advantage Center of Excellence, received the first-ever Lifetime Achievement Award for Space, for a career that included being a NASA astronaut, commander of Air Force Space Command, and commander of U.S. Strategic Command.
-Chilton's career also included a historic return to Air Force service after 11 years at NASA, which amounted to a policy shift when he made that move.
+Retired Air Force Gen. Kevin P. "Chili" Chilton, the Explorer Chair for the Mitchell Institute's Spacepower Advantage Center of Excellence, received the first-ever Lifetime Achievement Award for Space, for a career that included being a NASA astronaut, ud McCrehin/staf honored to be its first recipient.